 A big part of what I’ve found comforting, has been thinking that technology would solve the problem of climate change.

-I'm not saying that these technologies are all bad, many of them might be useful as part of a bigger solution, but delaying action on ecological problems in the hope that they'll soon be solved by some promising-sounding technology is rash.
+I'm not saying that these technologies are bad, many of them will be useful as part of a bigger solution, but delaying action on ecological problems in the hope that they'll soon be solved by some promising-sounding technology is rash.